 Mandy was born in 1960.
 Her art career began in late school life with a mackerel!
 Her art teacher was so impressed by this unexpected ‘creation’ that it was rushed home to show Mandy’s Father.
 That surprise moment was a milestone and her career path was set.

-She gained valuable experience with a leading advertising agency in Harare during Independence, worked with a highly successful gallery in Johannesburg researching South African artists and managing to establish her own painting style at the same time.
+After an unrelenting Foundation year at The Byam Shaw she then completed an honours degree at Brighton, travelling to Africa soon after.
+Mandy spent two years in Zambia, Zimbabwe and South Africa working with a leading advertising agency in Harare during independence, with a gallery in Johannesburg and managed to establish her own painting style at the same time.